Sinigang na baboy recipe: Delicious pork sinigang dish!

-In her essay, “Why Sinigang?” she argues that sinigang is the national dish of the Philippines and proceeds to her essay defending the case of sinigang.
+In her essay, “Why Sinigang?”, she argues that sinigang is the national dish of the Philippines and proceeds to her essay defending her case.

-Sinigang, actually, is the other half of the debate as to which one really is the national dish of the Philippines.
+Sinigang, actually, is the other half of the debate as to which is truly the national dish of the Philippines.

-And with Sinigang‘s flexibility when it comes to its ingredients, its adaptability to the different tastes of the Filipinos, it’s being a comfort food during the rainy season and its brothy and homey goodness, you can never deny that the case of sinigang is just too strong.
+And with sinigang’s flexibility when it comes to its ingredients, its adaptability to the different tastes of Filipinos, it being a comfort food during the rainy season, and its brothy and homey goodness, you can never deny that the case of sinigang is just too strong.

-With this Sinigang na Baboy recipe, we will be introduced to the many incarnations of this beloved dish.
+With this sinigang na baboy recipe, I’ll be introducing you to the many incarnations of this beloved dish!